 Sometimes people name their living trusts as beneficiaries of their retirement plans.
 However, if it is not handled correctly, IRS rules that apply may result in increased taxes.
 Your attorney will make sure the correct language is used to qualify the trust as a see-through trust that retains tax deferral.

 6. Powers of attorney

 Everyone should name at least two powers of attorney (one for finances, and one for medical decisions) because many of us will need this before the will and estate plan are called into play.
 Your estate attorney will make sure you have named powers of attorney and will review them with you periodically to make sure they reflect your current wishes.

 There is no substitute for the guidance of an experienced estate planning attorney.
-Be sure to schedule your estate planning consultation with Perna&Abracht, LLC.
+Be sure to schedule your free consultation with our Chester County estate planning attorney at Perna & Abracht, LLC.